PrimeEuler/microcloud/README.md

 bgpd=yes
 ````
-#### 3. The config has BGP peerings configured on the tunnel interfaces to communicate with a remote gateway.
+#### 3. The .conf file has BGP peerings configured on the tunnel interfaces to communicate with a remote gateway.
 ```shell
 sudo cp frr/frr.conf  /etc/frr/
 ```